Amanda Rishworth

-Amanda Louise Rishworth (born 10 July 1978) is an Australian politician who has served as the Australian Labor Party member for the House of Representatives seat of Kingston in South Australia since the 2007 election.
-Rishworth was appointed Minister for Social Services in the Albanese ministry.
+Amanda Louise Rishworth (born 10 July 1978) is an Australian politician.
+She is a member of the Australian Labor Party (ALP) and has been Minister for Employment and Workplace Relations in the Albanese government since 2025.
+She was previously the Minister for Social Services from 2022 to 2025, as well as the Minister for the National Disability Insurance Scheme in 2025.
+She has been a member of the House of Representatives since the 2007 federal election, representing the South Australian seat of Kingston.

 Early years

-Rishworth was born in Adelaide at Flinders Medical Centre to Judith and Leslie, and has two siblings, Julian and Shannon.
-She attended Unley High School and was a retail worker and swimming instructor while also doing volunteer surf lifesaving duties at Seacliff.
+Rishworth was born on 10 July 1978, at Flinders Medical Centre in Bedford Park, South Australia.
+She is one of three children born to Judith and Leslie Rishworth.

+Risworth attended Unley High School.
+She was a retail worker and swimming instructor while also doing volunteer surf lifesaving duties at Seacliff.
 She later worked as an organiser and trainer for the Shop Distributive and Allied Employees Association (SDA) and was president of Australian Young Labor in 2000.

-Rishworth studied psychology at Flinders University where she was president of the students' union before furthering her studies at Adelaide University with a master's degree in clinical psychology.
+Rishworth studied psychology at Flinders University where she was president of the students' union before furthering her studies at the University of Adelaide with a master's degree in clinical psychology.
 She then became a practising psychologist in 2005 working in the delivery of mental health care to the community.

 Political career

+Early career

 Rishworth was a Labor candidate at the 2006 state election for the electoral district of Fisher, where she was defeated by sitting independent Bob Such.
 Labor received a 59.4 per cent two-party-preferred vote from a 15.1-point swing against the Liberals, marking the first time since the 1985 state election that Labor won the two-party-preferred vote in Fisher.

-In November 2006 Rishworth was preselected unopposed to contest the seat of Kingston at the 2007 federal election.
+In November 2006 Rishworth was preselected unopposed to contest the key marginal seat of Kingston, located in the south of Adelaide, at the 2007 federal election.
 She was up against the sitting Coalition member Kym Richardson who held the most marginal seat for his party after winning it at the 2004 federal election by just 119 votes.
 Two opinion polls conducted throughout the year by The Advertiser had a swing to Rishworth of up to 7 per cent.
 Key issues she concentrated on included the lack of broadband access in the electorate, as well as the shortage of doctors.
-During a debate on industrial relations centring on the Howard Government's controversial WorkChoices legislation, Rishworth was forced to debate minister Joe Hockey after Richardson pulled out with a prior commitment.
+During a debate on industrial relations centring on the Howard government's controversial WorkChoices legislation, Rishworth was forced to debate minister Joe Hockey after Richardson pulled out with a prior commitment.
 Once the election campaign began local announcements included a $12.5 million GP Super Clinic and a $7 million upgrade to the South Road and Victor Harbor Road intersection.
 A poll midway through the campaign had Rishworth with a similar lead over Richardson to earlier opinion polls and on election day she ended up defeating him with a 54.4 per cent two-party-preferred vote from a 4.5-point swing, one of the seats that took the party from opposition to government after nearly 12 years.